marcellomontemagno/cursorify/README.md

 - setByCursor(obj, cursor, newValue) overrides a value in `obj` using the cursor `cursor`
 - deleteByCursor(obj, cursor) deletes a value in `obj` using the cursor `cursor`
     - if the cursor points to an entry into an array deleteByCursor removes that entry from the array
-    - if the cursor points to a value into an object deleteByCursor removes the relative key from the object
+    - if the cursor points to a value into an object deleteByCursor removes the related key from the object

 ## When is this library useful?
 (A real use case)